DiamondLightSource/nexgen/CONTRIBUTING.rst

     pip install bump-my-version

-First, choose a release number and run bump2version in "pretend" mode with the to check that the final version will be updated correctly.
+First, choose a release number and run bump-my-version in "pretend" mode with the to check that the final version will be updated correctly.

 .. code-block:: console

     bump-my-version bump --dry-run {major,minor,patch} --verbose

-Once sure of the release number, run bump2version and push the the tags for the new version.
+Once sure of the release number, run bump-my-version and push the the tags for the new version.

 .. code-block:: console